hzqst/MetaHookSv/Renderer.md

 * Any mathematical operation (such as transparent blending) on gamma corrected color is physically incorrect!
 See: https://en.wikipedia.org/wiki/Gamma_correction

+* Use cvar `r_gamma_blend 1` to enable the transparent blending path used by vanilla engine.
+This will keep the transparent blending result as what it was in vanilla engine but there might be artifacts due to the implementation issue of graphic drivers.

 ### Console vars

 `gamma` is to control the final output gamma, convert colors from linear space to screen gamma space.